NordicPlayground/nrf-knx-iot/docs/_sources/testing_samples/testing_cases/case_3.rst.txt

 Having Thread network configured and operational, you can start KNX IoT device configuration and testing.
 One device must be configured as an Actuator and one as a Sensor.

-Perform configuration/mapping of buttons built in to KNX IoT sensor to control LEDs built in to the KNX IoT Actuator - one button to one LED.
+Perform configuration/mapping of buttons built in to KNX IoT sensor to control LEDs built in to the KNX IoT Actuator - one button to multiple LEDs.
 It is achieved by setting KNX Actuator `nRF52840 DK`_ to receive events from multple groups.

 #.
 Configure Actuator device by adding entries to Actuator's Group Object Table.